ChrisStylianidis/EMF-B/README.md

 - Homework
 - Solutions to past papers

-Please feel free to explore and use these resources to enhance your understanding of electromagnetic fields.
+**Note that many of the solutions to the past papers have been cross checked with the Professor** Please feel free to explore and use these resources to enhance your understanding of electromagnetic fields.

 ## Contact